jhpyle/docassemble/_docs/config.md

 image will be reduced in size if it is taller or wider than 1200 pixels.

+Note that the image file type of the uploaded file may be changed to [PNG] during the conversion process.
+Different browsers behave differently.

 If you would like to set a site-wide default value for the maximum image size, you can use the `maximum image size` configuration
 directive: